All Genomics and Health Informatics Group News

 L'Idiap croit en la force des femmes en science

-education — last modified Feb 08, 2022
+by nicolas-filippov — last modified Feb 08, 2022 02:43 PM

 A l'occasion de la Journée Internationale des Femmes et les Filles en Sciences, venez prendre part à l'évènement virtuel Potenti'Elles, une table ronde ouverte à toutes et tous qui réunira des femmes inspirantes.